 - I am grateful I was able to wake my daughter up this morning and help her get ready for school.

 - I am grateful my husband gave me a kiss before I left for work.

-- I am grateful for the sunshine and the ability to witness it.
+- I am grateful for fall colors, changing leaves 🍁 and the ability to witness them.